dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 ## Step 3: Pie chart transition

 {: .files }
-`lib/Pie.svelte`
+`src/projects/projects.js`

-In lab 6, we created a pie chart that shows the distribution of edited lines per technology, and responds to filtering.
+In lab 5, we created a pie chart that shows the distribution of years in wich we completed our projects.
-We even [added a `transition: 300ms`](https://vis-society.github.io/labs/6/#step-51-highlighting-hovered-wedge) to our pie chart wedges, which interpolates any property the browser can interpolate.
+We even [added a `transition: 300ms`](../lab05/#step-51-highlighting-hovered-wedge) to our pie chart wedges, which interpolates any property the browser can interpolate.
 This is useful when we select a wedge, but produces rather strange results when the pie data changes as you have no doubt noticed by now.

-Let’s fix it!
+Let's fix it!

-{: .tip }
-It will help debugging to apply `fill-opacity` to the pie wedges, so you can see when they overlap.
-Ideally, we don't want to have gaps or overlapping wedges during the transition.
-In the screenshots/screencasts below, I have applied `fill-opacity: 75%;` to the `<path>` elements.
-You may also want to use a more distinctive color palette at this point, like `schemeCategory10` or `schemeTableau10`.
-The screenshots in this lab will use `schemeTableau10`.

 ### Step 3.1: Use consistent ordering

 The first step is to make sure that the pie chart uses a consistent ordering of technologies, which also makes it easier to compare results across different sets of commits.
 By default, `d3.pie()` sorts the wedges by descending value, which in dynamic pie charts, is almost always undesirable.
-Instead, let’s sort by the data labels.
+Instead, let's sort by the data labels (in this case `year` of the project).
 This way, as long as the data labels remain consistent, the order of the pie wedges will also remain consistent.

 You may notice that there is a [`pie.sort()`](https://d3js.org/d3-shape/pie#pie_sort) function.
 Can’t we just use that to sort by labels?